named-data/ndn-cxx/docs/manpages/ndnsec-cert-install.rst

 will be set as the default certificate for the corresponding identity and the identity will be set as the user's default identity.

-*file* can be a filesystem path or an HTTP URL of a file containing the certificate to install.
+*file* is a path to a file that contains the certificate to install.
 If *file* is "-", the certificate will be read from the standard input.
+The certificate should be in Base64 encoding.

 Options
 -------